How to Build Amazing Models Using Project-Based Learning

 I worried that maybe students would fight and argue about who would be responsible for what, but surprisingly there were very few arguments.
 I felt grateful that the topic and location was something students were excited about, and that held real meaning to them, as it was a part of their local area and identity.

-Framing out the rides
+4. Framing out and constructing the rides

 This was a tricky but crucial stage – students needed to look at their sketches and figure out how to construct the “bare bones” of their rides.
 They needed to determine: